Get

 Risks of Leaving Your Dog Out in the Cold

 Regardless of whether the sun is out, your dog is wearing a jersey, or they have their own wooden shelter, you should not leave your dog outside in below-freezing conditions.
-If you see a dog left vulnerable outside in these temperatures, don’t be afraid to contact your local animal control agency immediately and report what you see, as this small action could save the dog’s life.
+If you see a dog left vulnerable outside in these temperatures, don’t be afraid to contact your local animal control agency and report what you see; it might save the dog’s life.

 Hypothermia

-Hypothermia is a high risk for dogs that are left out in freezing temperatures.
-It sets in when a dog’s body temperature decreases to 98 degrees Fahrenheit, and symptoms can include:
+Hypothermia is a risk for dogs left out in freezing temperatures.
+It sets in when a dog’s body temperature decreases to 98 degrees Fahrenheit, and the signs can include:

 • Trembling